The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Minaret (signed) is estimated to be worth between £16,000 and £24,000.
-This etching, created in 2009, has shown consistent value growth, with an average annual growth rate of 19%.
+The value of Damien Hirst's Minaret (signed) is estimated to be worth between £18,000 and £27,000.
+This etching print, created in 2009, has shown consistent value growth, with an impressive average annual growth rate of 30%.
 This work has an auction history of five total sales since its entry to the market on 4th December 2010.
-The hammer price for Minaret has remained steady over the past five years, with the average annual growth rate sitting at 19%.
 The edition size of this artwork is limited to 59.

 Meaning & Analysis